GaloisInc/BESSPIN-rocket-chip/README.md

 #### P2

     $ cd vsim (or emulator)
     $ make PROJECT=galois.system CONFIG=P2Config

 These are processor-only releases and will be repackaged into a final GFE system at a later time.

 Current caveats:
-+ There is no boot ROM
++ The boot ROM will be external
-    + The boot ROM will live on the GFE AXI fabric.
+    + The boot ROM lives on the GFE AXI fabric.
 Simulations can still be performed using the debug module
-+ The reset vector is subject to change
++ The reset vector and memory map are subject to change
 + Tandem verification (SVF) is not yet available
 + The DTM may be replaced at the GFE system level with a custom implementation